Independently reviewed Updated 2026-04-30 Commissions don't affect rankings

 Coins Available

-Gemini supports roughly 100+ cryptocurrencies, covering the major players (Bitcoin, Ethereum, Solana) and a solid range of mid-cap alts.
-You won't find every obscure token here, but the selection is more than enough for most traders.
+Gemini supports roughly 100+ cryptocurrencies, covering the major players (Bitcoin, Ethereum, Solana) plus mid-cap alts.
+You won't find obscure tokens here, but that's intentional—their compliance-first approach limits inventory to coins they've vetted.

 Who Should Use It